pwdLuiys/rustpass/README.md

 - **Strong encryption:** Vaults are encrypted using Argon2id for key derivation and XChaCha20Poly1305 for authenticated encryption.
 - **Password entries:** Add, edit, delete, and list entries (name, username, password, notes) in your selected vault.
 - **Master password security:** The master password is never stored or logged; always prompted securely using hidden input.
-- **Cross-platform:** Works on Linux, macOS, and Windows.
+- **Cross-platform:** Works on Linux and Windows.
 Binaries are available for all platforms.
 - **Colorful CLI:** User-friendly, colored output for commands, errors, and status messages.
 - **Safe storage:** Vaults are stored in your OS's standard data directory, isolated per user.
-- **Easy packaging:** Distributed as prebuilt binaries via GitHub Releases.

 ## Usage